crespire/ruby_chess/README.md

 I came across some performance test boards that allow me to verify how many legal moves my program *should* come up with for any given FEN for the next move.

 Given how I've implemented `Movement` at the moment, it is badly failing some of these more complicated situations, and I am heavily considering re-wrtiting the whole class.

+After working on trying to address a number of edge cases introduced by using the Perft boards, I realize that I think it would be much more productive to re-write the `Movement` class.

+I have many functions that break single responsiblity and are extremely brittle.
+The result is that trying to fix an edge case in one function introduces many problems in other areas of the code.
+This seems to me to signal that a refactor is in order.